 - West Ham United

 Eddie Howe’s men survived relegation last year, and well.
 Their 9th-place finish is a club record in the Premier League.
 One of the more organized and well-coached teams in the league has suffered in recent years due only to what is undoubtedly a severely small transfer budget compared to the Big Seven.
 This summer they’ve decided to splash some cash, albeit in strange fashion.
 Nonetheless the three major additions they’ve made could mark the beginning of something special for the Cherries. £20 million man Nathan Aké made the switch from Chelsea’s bench, and deservedly so.
 He impressed so much at Watford in the first half of last season that Chelsea manager Antonio Conte recalled him from his loan in January to ride the bench at Chelsea just in case the injury bug hit the eventual champions.
-He has earned the playing time he will get this season, but many have question the price tag.
+He has earned the playing time he will get this season, but many have questioned the price tag.
 In a summer full of ludicrous deals around Europe, £20 million may not seem like a lot, but for a guy who has had half a good season it is understandable that most have been skeptical.
 Asmir Begovic also decided to ditch the London-based club for the south coast this summer as he rejoins the squad he was loaned to a decade ago.
 Jermain Defoe too has rejoined the Cherries on a three-year deal in what could be the final contract of his career.
 Callum Wilson has struggled to remain fit over the past two campaigns, so the Defoe signing makes sense in that he will mentor Wilson and that he has proven to be a reliable goalscorer as he’s put up 15 goals in each of the past two seasons for putrid Sunderland teams.
 This could be the season that Bournemouth cement themselves as a Premier League club for years to come.

 Last season was bittersweet for Foxes fans.
 The man who achieved the impossible and brought them a Premier League title, was sacked midseason.
 Sitting on 27 points after 27 games, the board decided it was time to make a switch with the club headed towards the relegation zone.
 Craig Shakespeare stepped in and led the Foxes to 17 points in their final 11 games and the Foxes survived the drop.
 They played a vastly improved style of soccer with Shakespeare at the helm as he became the first English manager to win his first four matches in the top flight.
 Losing most notably prospect midfielder Bartosz Kapustka (loan) and backup goalkeeper Ron-Robert Zieler this summer isn’t much to worry about.
 Adding highly sought after center-back Harry Maguire might prove their best bit of business this summer despite having also added midfield enforcer Vicente Iborra and Nigerian youngster Kelechi Iheanacho both for higher fees than they paid for Maguire.
 The biggest reason for having not defended their improbable title run last season was the loss of Ngolo Kanté, but another very large reason was Wes Morgan’s absence for part of the year.
-The heart and soul of this team, and marshal of defense, was sorely missed and in his absences the Foxes looked lost at the back.
+The heart and soul of this team, and marshal of defense, was sorely missed and, in his absences the Foxes looked lost at the back.
 Maguire may not enter the first team straight away, although an argument could be made for why he should.
 It’s looking as if the lifespan of the Morgan-Huth partnership is nearing it’s end, but it’s in the team’s best interest for that to happen.
 We’re entering a transition period for this club as Riyad Mahrez may also be jumping ship in this transfer window as well.

-The most readily prepared team we’ve seen to come up from the Championship for as long as I can remember.
+Newcastle are the most readily prepared team I’ve seen to come up from the Championship for as long as I can remember.
 The Magpies shouldn’t have even been relegated two seasons ago.
 Nevertheless they are back, but manager Rafa Benítez recently expressed his frustration with how lackluster the current transfer window has been for the club.
 Despite the addition of four new players, and finalizing the loan of winger Christian Atsu into a permanent transfer, Benítez has clearly stated that he wishes the club didn’t wait so long to make approaches for other players with the new campaign fast approaching.
 Dwight Gayle was joint-second top scorer in the Championship last term with 23 goals, level with aforementioned Glenn Murray and Tammy Abraham.
 The Magpies have a tame start to the season if you don’t count hosting Tottenham on the first day of the season.
 Their next five games are all winnable against equal or arguably lesser competition in trips to Huddersfield, Swansea, and Brighton along with hosting West Ham and Stoke.
 If they hit the ground running like I would assume they’re capable of then I see no reason for Newcastle to find themselves in danger of getting relegated again.